SwiftTS: A Swift Selection Framework for Time Series Pre-trained Models via Multi-task Meta-Learning: Reproducibility statement

 \section{Reproducibility statement}

 The performance of SwiftTS and the datasets used in our work are real, and all experimental results can be reproduced, as detailed in the paper.
 Details of model architecture, training procedures, and evaluation protocols are provided in the main text and appendix.
-To further facilitate reproducibility, we release the code and datasets at \href{}{https://anonymous.4open.science/r/SwiftTS-395C}.
+To further facilitate reproducibility, we release the code and datasets at \href{}{https://github.com/decisionintelligence/SwiftTS}.